-The Palms Golf Club in Mesquite: A different kind of thrill ride
+The Palms Golf Club near Mesquite, Nevada: A different kind of thrill ride

-MESQUITE, Nev. -- There's a reason the Palms Golf Course in Mesquite bills itself as "Nine holes of beauty followed by nine holes of sheer terror."
+MESQUITE, Nev. -- There's a reason The Palms Golf Club near Mesquite bills itself as "nine holes of beauty followed by nine holes of sheer terror."

 The front side is a pleasant ride around nine holes of fairly flat and open fairways.
 Water comes into play on eight of the holes, but with a majority of the course's 200 palms trees spread around, it has an island flare to it.